Domestic

 Bunker delivery (supply) to luxury linersBunker delivery (supply) to luxury linersBunker delivery (supply) to luxury liners

-We operate the electric powered tankers mainly powered by 3,480kWh large-capacity lithium-ion batteries.
-The first vessel “ASAHI” started to go into service as a bunker tanker in Tokyo Bay in April 2022.
-The second electric powered tanker will go into the same service in April 2023.
+We operate electric powered tankers with large-capacity lithium-ion batteries.
+We have achieved zero emissions of greenhouse gases (GHGs) such as CO2 (Carbon Dioxide), NOx (Nitrogen Oxide), SOx (Sulfur Oxide), and soot from our vessels by switching her power sources from conventional fossil fuel oil to rechargeable batteries and using electricity derived from renewable energy power generation.
+The first vessel “ASAHI” has been engaged as a bunker tanker in Tokyo Bay since April 2022, and second vessel “AKARI” since April 2023.
 In this project, we are working to apply an advanced and innovative manner to solving issues of both global and working environment maritime shipping faces as a social infrastructure.

 ABOUT PROJECT